anrayliu/pyvidplayer2/README.md

 - Youtube videos will sometimes freeze or stutter (rare)
 - Video seeking is slow when reading from bytes
+- Rotated videos when playing from bytes will appear in their original direction

 # Documentation